ABCBorgen/TreatmentTime/README.md

 # TreatmentTime
 Calculates the time it takes to deliver fields from a proton plan.
-WIP
+WIP.
+Each center must perform their own data collection and quality assurance before employing the program.

 TreatmentTime.esapi.dll can be run directly from Eclipse to get a list for delivery duration for each field and layer in an open plan.

 Include ProtonBeamTime.cs and ProBeamLUT.cs in your project to perform calculations.
 ProBeamLUT.cs contains site-specific parameters.

 Quick example: